-Now even legitimate reviews can get the axe if a user is new or has only reviewed one business.
-Below are some tips on using Yelp and ideas that will help ensure your hard-earned Yelp reviews get seen by potential clients.
+Now, even legitimate reviews can get the ax if a user is new or has reviewed only one business.
+Below are some tips for using Yelp and ideas that will help ensure your hard-earned Yelp reviews get seen by potential clients.

 Make a Plan

 If you are sending your clients to Yelp (or anywhere else, for that matter), make sure they have clear, simple, and easy-to-understand instructions on how to leave a Yelp review.
 In these instructions you also can mention some of the things that will help ensure the review stays in place.

 Make a template that you can pass out or email to your reviewers.
 Make it visually appealing and easy to understand.
 You can also put a description of how much time it will take to perform the whole process.